lepture/zerqu/docs/format.rst

 Cursor
 ------

-Cursor is another efficient to fetch data.
+Cursor is another efficient way to fetch data.
 When a single array data response can not hold all the data::

     {
         "data": [],
-        "cursor": {
+        "cursor": 10
-            "key": "id",
-            "before": 10,
-            "after": 30
-        }
     }

 An array data response will always return with a **pagination** or **cursor**.